agaase/data-structures/sensor/README.md

  There is also a session called `correction` which is basically recorded with my computer in an idle position with no disturbances.
 This is to check for any kind of invalid data produced which I can account for.

 ### Project structure
 This is a node project with the actual package management being done by npm.
-As such if you are familiar with any node project structure it should feed similar.
+As such if you are familiar with any node project structure it should feel similar.

 ### Codebase